I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbaapi/nf-hbaapi-hba-removeallpersistentbindings.md

 <p> </p>

 ## -remarks
 <p>The removal of persistent bindings does not change target mappings until the operating system is restarted or HBA and/or fabric is reinitialized. </p>

-<p>The removal of persistent bindings does not change target mappings until the operating system is restarted or HBA and/or fabric is reinitialized. </p>

 ## -requirements